camunda/camunda-docs-manual/content/update/minor/75-to-76/index.md

 {{< /note >}}

 {{< note title="TODO" class="info" >}}
-  Add warning if no rolling upgrades!
+  Add warning if no rolling updates!
 {{< /note >}}

 # Database Updates

-Every Camunda installation requires a database schema upgrade.
+Every Camunda installation requires a database schema update.

 ## Procedure

-1. Check for [available database patch scripts]({{< relref "update/patch-level.md#database-patches" >}}) for your database that are within the bounds of your upgrade path.
+1. Check for [available database patch scripts]({{< relref "update/patch-level.md#database-patches" >}}) for your database that are within the bounds of your update path.
  Locate the scripts at `$DISTRIBUTION_PATH/sql/upgrade` in the pre-packaged distribution (where `$DISTRIBUTION_PATH` is the path of an unpacked distribution) or in the [Camunda Nexus](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/distro/camunda-sql-scripts/).
- We highly recommend to execute these patches before upgrading.
+ We highly recommend to execute these patches before updating.
 Execute them in ascending order by version number.
  The naming pattern is `$DATABASENAME_engine_7.5_patch_?.sql`.

-2. Execute the corresponding upgrade scripts named
+2. Execute the corresponding update scripts named

     * `$DATABASENAME_engine_7.5_to_7.6.sql`

-    The scripts update the database from one minor version to the next one and change the underlying database structure, so make sure to backup your database in case there are any failures during the upgrade process.
+    The scripts update the database from one minor version to the next one and change the underlying database structure, so make sure to backup your database in case there are any failures during the update process.

-3. We highly recommend to also check for any existing patch scripts for your database that are within the bounds of the new minor version you are upgrading to.
+3. We highly recommend to also check for any existing patch scripts for your database that are within the bounds of the new minor version you are updating to.
 Execute them in ascending order by version number. _Attention_: This step is only relevant when you are using an enterprise version of the Camunda BPM platform, e.g., `7.6.X` where `X > 0`.
 The procedure is the same as in step 1, only for the new minor version.

 ## Special Considerations